ccoombes/ccoombes.github.io/_posts/2020-09-12-github-pages.md

 > [Jekyll README.md](https://github.com/jekyll/jekyll/blob/master/README.markdown)

-In summary, while all the technologies mentioned above have a direct connection Git they offer very different functionality and can confuse a beginner or even a seasoned professional when getting started;
+In summary, while all the technologies mentioned above have a direct connection with Git they offer very different functionality and can confuse a beginner or even a seasoned professional when getting started;
 - Git: Tool for working with source files
 - GitHub: A cloud-based repository to store Git managed source files
 - GitHub Pages: Renders source files to be displayed as a website